kevgo/tricorder/README.md

 - zero-config: works out of the box, but you can configure it if needed
 - zero dependencies: Tricorder downloads and executes third-party linters on its own.
-- extremely fast: Tricorder formats only the files that need formatting, and runs tools as much as possible concurrently.
+- fast: Tricorder formats only the files that need formatting, and runs all linters and formatters concurrently.
-- single exit code: if any of the linters fails, you get notified via the Tricorder exit code
+- single exit code for all tools

 ## Why